ericklein/benchFace/README.md

 # benchFace
-trigger bench light using vision ML or MQTT trigger
+toggle bench light using vision ML or MQTT message

 ## Purpose
 benchLight was designed so that when I sit down at my lab bench, the overhead light immediately turns on.
 When I walk away, it will turn off after a predefined delay.
 I'm lazy.